Getting divorced or separating? Do you really need a solicitor to help sort out the finances?

 This case demonstrates how legal advice early in a divorce or separation can prevent problems later.
 It is more cost effective to obtain advice from the outset rather than trying to disentangle an unfair settlement months or years later.

-We are one of the largest specialist family departments in the North East and we have Resolution Accredited Specialists in matrimonial and cohabitant finances.
+We are one of the largest specialist departments of family solicitors in the North East and we have Resolution Accredited Specialists in matrimonial and cohabitant finances.
 When you instruct one of our experienced family law team to handle your financial negotiations, one of our most important tasks will be to obtain financial disclosure from your spouse and examine this carefully to make sure that all assets are being disclosed.
 This allows you to be sure that any agreement you reach with your spouse is based on the full facts and that it will be legally binding.